paolinomanghi/Elixir_ShotgunMetagenomics_2026/README.md

 # Hands-on n.1 - Preprocessing of standard metagenomic data
 ## Step n.1: raw data pre-processing on fastq example files "seq_1.fastq.gz" and "seq_2.fastq.gz" from https://github.com/biobakery/biobakery/wiki/kneaddata
 In this step, we just download a toy fastq sample.
-Normally, this step may take a few weeks!
+Normally, this step may take a few days!
 ```
 mkdir ~/preprocessing
 cd ~/preprocessing